AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/use-lists/apply-quick-filter-list.md

 If you want to save a quick filter, we recommend that you build a permanent filter for your list instead.
 For information about how to build filters in Adobe Workfront, see the article [Filters overview in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/filters-overview.md).

 You can use temporary quick filters in the following lists:

+* Projects
+* Tasks
 * Hours

-* You cannot create and apply quick filters to reports.
+  You cannot create and apply quick filters to reports.

 Consider the following when applying quick filters to a list: